vunamweb/wewantu.frankfurterfreiheit/README.md

 # WeWantu – Frankfurter Freiheit

 **WeWantu** is a React.js-based web application developed as part of the [Frankfurter Freiheit](https://frankfurterfreiheit.de/) initiative.
-The application aims to connect users with local events and activities in Frankfurt.
+The application aims to connect job seekers with potential employers in the Frankfurt area.

 ## Table of Contents